NSBLab/reproducibility_grey_matter_differences_in_disorders/README.md

 Due to the file size exceeding the limit allowed by GitHub, you will need to fill the `data/` directories with data that you can download from this [OSF repository](https://osf.io/huz4e/).
 The total file size is 2 GB.

-Download two datasets [Myelin](https://openneuro.org/datasets/ds003653/versions/1.0.0) and [Speech](https://openneuro.org/datasets/ds004302/versions/1.0.0) that are openly available from openneuro.org and put them in `data/` with folder name `Myelin` and `Speech`, respectively.
+Download two datasets [Myelin](https://openneuro.org/datasets/ds003653/versions/1.0.0) and [RD](https://openneuro.org/datasets/ds002748/versions/1.0.5) that are openly available from openneuro.org and put them in `data/` with folder name `Myelin` and `RD`, respectively.
 Please consult the link for detailed information about access, licensing, and terms and conditions of usage.

 ## Usage

 ### Organising downloaded data into BIDS format

-run BIDS_<studyname> to copy files into BIDS format
+run BIDS_<studyname> to copy files into BIDS format, extract files, and get the subjects with age between 18 and 60.

 run first part of extract_sub_<studyname>.m (upto write useFolder) to get the list of subjects that can be used, i.e., adult (age 18-60) in a site that has at least 20HC and 20P.